fpc/FPCSource/compiler/README.txt

 If you want to compile/modify the compiler, please read first the programmers manual.

-To recompile the compiler, you can use the batch files :
+To recompile the compiler, you can use the make utility as following:
- + mppc386.bat    if you want to build a cross compiler from i386 to m68k
- + mppcsparc      if you want to build a cross compiler from i386 to SPARC

- or
-Use the make utility as following

       make OS_TARGET="compiler OS target" \
       CPU_TARGET="compiler CPU target" \